MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_querylbpolicy.md

 ### -field SessionCount

-This specifies the number of active sessions for this adapater ID.
+This specifies the number of active sessions for this adapter ID.

 ### -field LoadBalancePolicies